AMICA

 lratefloat, default=0.05

-Initial learning rate for the optimization algorithm.
-The Fortran AMICA program exposed 2 tunable learning rate parameters, lrate and rholrate, but we expose only one for simplicity, which is applied to both.
+Initial learning rate for the natural gradient.
+The Fortran AMICA program exposed 2 tunable learning rate parameters, lrate and rholrate (initial lrate for shape parameters) but we expose only one for simplicity, which is applied to both.

 pdftypeint, default=0